XGangChen/libfreenect2/README.md

   make -j$(nproc)
   sudo make install
   ```
 * Confirm whether Linux even “sees” the Kinect on the USB bus by `lsusb`.
 You should see something like `Bus 001 Device 007: ID 045e:02ad Microsoft Corp.
-Xbox NUI Kinect Sensor`
+Xbox NUI Kinect Sensor`.
+If there isn't exist, replug it and try again.
 * Copy the sample rules straight from the libfreenect2 repo.
 (The file name would be different; you should confirm by the same path.)
   ```
   sudo cp ~/libfreenect2/platform/linux/udev/90-kinect2.rules \